ckeiser2/ckeiser2.github.io/_projects/pres_speech_analysis.md

   - justcharts
 ---
 # Summary
 The Project below was a python project doing a text analysis of president speeches.
-This involves associating a TF-IDF score and creating a data visualization as shown below
+This involves associating a TF-IDF score and creating a data visualization as shown below.
+TF-IDF is measured by the following formula (*TF-IDF = term_frequency * inverse_document_frequency*) while the red dots on the graph below showcase "target words" in the analysis.

 <img src="{{ site.baseurl }}/assets/pngs/speech_graph.png" alt="Data Visualization">